How to Use rsync to Transfer and Synchronize Local and Remote Directories

 Here, you might be using different patterns to specify the exclusion.

-You can override the options usings “–include” flag.
+You can override the options using “–include” flag.
 Here is the syntax for overriding.

 rsync -a --exclude=pattern_to_exclude --include=pattern_to_include source destination

-Now you have learned how to use the rsync to transfer the files and came to know some rsync options.
+Now you have learned how to use the rsync to transfer the files and come to know some rsync options.

 Rsync is very effective only if you know how to use that with its flags.
 You can also use that for the large backup process.

-As I mentioned again, you have to careful about using slash(/) to avoid confusions.
+As I mentioned again, you have to care about using slash(/) to avoid confusion.